yousif-abdul-wahid/YousifProjects/README.md

 # YousifProjects
-I'm fresh-off clean and new to programming (2020) I'm going to San Diego State University.
-I am an applied math major with emphasis on programming.
+I'm going to San Diego State University.
+I am an applied math major with a computer science minor.